January 24, 1999 A crewman was lost overboard from the 100 foot steel crab fishing vessel West Point 30 miles SE of Saint George Island.

 February 3, 1999 Captain Edward Cantrell was lost and crewman Neil Marolt was rescued when the 30 foot wooden longline cod fishing vessel Northern Aurora capsized from severe icing and washed up on the beach at Fox Island, Resurrection Bay.

-February 23, 1999 Michael (Mongo) Lyda (31) of Seattle was lost overboard when struck by a crab pot aboard the 148 foot Sea Fisher west of Saint Paul Island in the Bering Sea.
-Lyda was helping a fellow crew member free a jammed crab pot when he was thrown overboard in rough seas.
+February 23, 1999 Michael (Mongo) Lyda (31) was lost overboard when struck by a crab pot aboard the 148 foot Sea Fisher.
+Lyda was a Seattle native and long time commercial fisherman.

 March 18, 1999 The 96 foot Lin-J capsized in heavy icing conditions eight miles northwest of Saint Paul Island.
 The entire crew was lost including captain Blake Kinnear (50), Jason Conlon (24), Mark Shane Hill (45), John McKerley (39) and Aaron Miller-Moylan.